Nuitka/Nuitka/Developer_Manual.rst

    SetPageCounter 1

-The purpose of this developer manual is to present the current design of Nuitka, the coding rules, and the motivations for choices made.
+The purpose of this developer manual is to present the current design of Nuitka, the project rules, and the motivations for choices made.
 It is intended to be a guide to the source code, and to give explanations that don't fit into the source code in comments form.